Granite Pass is a beautiful drive through the Bighorn Mountains

 Where is Granite Pass in Wyoming?

-The pass is located on the boundary of Big Horn and Sheridan counties, in north central Wyoming.
+The pass is located on the boundary between Big Horn and Sheridan counties, in the north central part of Wyoming.

 Is Granite Pass in Wyoming paved?